eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `UnitNew(s node, s unit, s reason)`

-     Emitted when a new unit is loaded by systemd, for example when a service is started (reason=`real`), or if hirte learns of an already loaded unit (reason=`virtual`).
+     Emitted when a new unit is loaded by systemd, for example when a service is started (reason=`real`), or if bluechi learns of an already loaded unit (reason=`virtual`).

-    The latter can happen for two reasons, either hirte already knows that the unit is loaded.
+    The latter can happen for two reasons, either bluechi already knows that the unit is loaded.
 Or, at a later time a new agent connects to a previously offline node and the unit was already running on the node.